KaynRyu/introcoding-spring-2019/README.md

 There will be 100 points in periodic quizzes, 200 points in an individual semester project, and 200 points in a final exam, totaling 500 points.
 Grade assignment will be on the basis of total points and will follow the usual integer scale of A (90-100%), B (80-89%), C (70-79%), D (60-69%), and F (< 60%).

 ## Important dates

-Deadline project description: Thursday, January 31, 2019 at 2:30 PM Deadline revised project description: Thursday, February 7, 2019 at 2:30 PM First oral progress report: Thursday, March 7, 2019 Second oral progress report: Tuesday, April 9, 2019 Deadline project files: Tuesday, May 7, 2019 at 5 PM Final project presentation: Thursday, May 9, 2019 Final exam assignment date: Monday, May 13 at noon Final exam due date: Friday, May 17, 2019 at 11:59 AM
+* Deadline project description: Thursday, January 31, 2019 at 2:30 PM
+* Deadline revised project description: Thursday, February 7, 2019 at 2:30 PM.
+* First oral progress report: Thursday, March 7, 2019
+* Second oral progress report: Tuesday, April 9, 2019
+* Deadline project files: Tuesday, May 7, 2019 at 5 PM
+* Final project presentation: Thursday, May 9, 2019
+* Final exam assignment date: Monday, May 13 at noon
+* Final exam due date: Friday, May 17, 2019 at 11:59 AM

 ## Tardy work